Get

 1. The Poodle Cat

-While a Devon Rex has a lot going for it, one of the things that stick out the most is the breed’s unique coat.
+While a Devon Rex has a lot going for it, one of the things that sticks out the most is the breed’s unique coat.
 Many have nicknamed the Devon Rex the “poodle cat” due to their coat.
 These cats are considered low-shedding, just like a Poodle, with short, wavy fur that can appear in a host of colors.
 You’ll also notice that the Devon Rex’s coat lacks a lot of guard hair.
 This makes the fur extremely fragile.
 Many suggest that you should avoid brushing or combing your Rex’s coat to avoid causing it any damage.

 Devon Rex Cat side Pose